 | Equity available for reinvestment | $525,000 | $600,000 |

-Taxes are deferred, not eliminated, with a 1031 exchange.
-When you eventually sell without doing another exchange, you owe capital gains tax on the accumulated gains from all exchanged properties.
-However, many investors use serial 1031 exchanges throughout their lifetime and pass properties to heirs, who receive a stepped-up cost basis that effectively eliminates the deferred taxes permanently.
+Taxes are deferred, not eliminated.
+When you sell the replacement property without exchanging again, capital gains tax applies to the entire accumulated gain across all prior exchanges.
+Many STR investors use serial exchanges throughout their investing career, then pass properties to heirs who receive a stepped-up cost basis — effectively making the deferral permanent across generations.

 Stay ahead of the curve